maidsafe-archive/safe_app_nodejs/examples/standalone/README.md

 ### idata_asymmetric

-Demonstrates the ImmuatbleData API for writing data in the SAFE Network and encrypting/decrypting the DataMap with Asymmetric Cipher opt.
+Demonstrates the ImmutableData API for writing data in the SAFE Network and encrypting/decrypting the DataMap with Asymmetric Cipher opt.

 Execute `npm run idata_asymmetric` for running this example.

 ### idata_symmetric

-Demonstrates the ImmuatbleData API for writing data in the SAFE Network and encrypting/decrypting the DataMap with Symmetric Cipher opt.
+Demonstrates the ImmutableData API for writing data in the SAFE Network and encrypting/decrypting the DataMap with Symmetric Cipher opt.

 Execute `npm run idata_symmetric` for running this example.

 ### mdata_private

 Demonstrates the MutableData API for creating and updating a private MutableData.
-Also showcases Serialise and Deserialise APIs for MutableData.
+Also showcases serialise and deserialise APIs for privte MutableData.

 Execute `npm run mdata_private` for running this example.

 ### mdata_public

 Demonstrates the MutableData API for creating and updating public MutableData.
-Emulate the MutableData as NFS for Inserting the file to mutable data, Reading the content from the file using NFS API.
+Emulate the MutableData as NFS for inserting the file to a mutable data, reading the content from the file using NFS API.

 Execute `npm run mdata_public` for running this example.